ncatlab/nlab-content/pages/7/5/7/0/757/content.md

 Then:

-* the Boudsfield localization of the entire category $C$ is (if it exists) a new model category structure on $C$ where the weak equivalences now are the $S$-[[local equivalence]]
+* the Bousfield localization of the entire category $C$ is (if it exists) a new model category structure on $C$ where the weak equivalences now are the $S$-[[local equivalence]]

 * in as far as the Bousfield localization is a model for a [[localization of an (infinity,1)-category]] every object $Z$ will be weakly equivalent to an $S$-local one $Z_E$, in that there is a morphism $Z \to Z_E$ which is a weak equivalence.
 Since $Z_E$ is $S$-local in the sense of the definition just recalled, this may be thought of as being the "localization" of the object $Z$.

-So what they call localization is there is what happens to the _objects_ as we apply Bousfield localization to the category that they live in, essentially.
+So what they call localization there is what happens to the _objects_ as we apply Bousfield localization to the category that they live in, essentially.
+That the objects in their model category happen to be spectra is not important for this general kind of statement.
+They could be anything.

 It may help to think of this in the example where $C$ is a category of [[simplicial presheaf|simplicial presheaves]] and the Bousfield localization is at those weak equivalences that induce the local [[model structure on simplicial presheaves]].
 Then the Bousfield localization